kwalczak80/melting-gerry/README.md

     A simple navigation system has been implemented successfully.
 **
-### **As a user, I want to have an option to choose different word categories.**
+### **As a user, I want to have the option to choose different word categories.**
 * **Plan**

-    Provide the user with the ability to choose a category from which they will be guessing the word
+    Provide the user with the ability to choose a category from which they will be guessing the word.

 * **Implementation**